Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-22-warhorse-pt4-fourth-year.md

 "If I'm lucky, I won't remember making a fool of myself in the morning." she said, laughing a little desperately.

 "You didn't."
 He promised her.
-"Who knows, maybe clearing the air like that'll help us...figure things out.
+"Who knows, maybe clearing the air like that'll help us... figure things out.
 You know?"

 "...Maybe."